 Whether health care professionals work in clinical care, research, administration, executive leadership, or other areas of medicine, accredited CME supports their commitment to lifelong learning and practice improvement, and helps them meet requirements for licensure, certification, and credentialing.

 Patients deserve the best-educated doctors.
 Throughout their careers, accredited continuing medical education offers health care professionals the information, skills, and strategies they need to deliver safe, high-quality care.
-More than 2,000 organizations offer CME to more than 20 million health professional participants annually.
+Nearly 1,900 organizations offer CME activities that result in nearly 26 million interactions with health professional participants annually.

 The ACCME offers members of the media timely responses to inquiries and interview requests, providing news and information about the history and scope of the ACCME accreditation system, how accredited CME supports public health initiatives, accreditation requirements, public accountability, and ACCME annual report data.